 As used in this chapter:

-(1) "Public information" means any State data that is included within the information deemed to be public pursuant to the Freedom of Information Act and other provisions of law providing for release of information to the public at large or to specified groups or recipients.
+(1) “Public information” means any State data that are included within the information deemed to be public pursuant to the Public Records Act and other provisions of law providing for release of information to the public at large or to specified groups or recipients.

 (2) “Self-funded web portal” means the centralized electronic information system by which public information is disseminated or collected via the Internet, supported entirely with fees collected for financial transactions through the portal.

 (3) “State data” means any information stored, gathered, or generated in electronic or magnetic form by a State agency.

 (4) “Vermont Web Portal Board” or “Board” means the Board established in section 952 of this title.
 (Added 2005, No. 203 (Adj.
 Sess.), § 1, eff.
 May 30, 2006; amended 2017, No. 74, § 60.)

 § 952.
 Vermont Web Portal; Vermont Web Portal Board; membership

 (a) There is created the Vermont web portal that shall be governed by a Board consisting of 12 members as follows:

 (1) the Secretary of Digital Services or designee;

 (2) the Secretary of State or designee;